 Intelligence led policing strategies and criminal intelligence collection and analysis are a central and increasingly aligned capability in local, regional and national contexts.
 Community policing and crime reduction (through problem solving methods) are recognised as vital in the development and maintenance of police legitimacy.

-The policing model, like the communities it serves and the threats it addresses is not static.
+The UK policing model, like the communities it serves and the threats it addresses is not static.
 The long-term future of the constabulary model in England and Wales might be questioned considering the increasing numbers of shared services, regional and national aggregation, private and third sector involvement.
 The future role of the NCA in leading UK counter-terrorism policing response could also herald change.
 Digital policing strategies are driving modernisation of Information Communication Technology systems and body cameras, smart devices and improved information flows are helping to modernise and streamline processes.
 Fundamental change, such as moving to a fully armed force or a gendarmerie structure seems highly unlikely.
 This would not simply be an adjustment of the model to changing societal and criminal challenges.
 Rather, it would be an abandonment of the fundamental principles with which Peel originally established the ‘new police’.

 Association of Police and Crime Commissioners (2015) CONTINUITY WITH CHANGE – The implications of CSR15 – Final Version.